Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - The combined points per game average of the two teams, 69.3, is 21.8 points greater than Saturday's over/under.

-- The 21.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 47.5 over/under in this contest.
+- The 21.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 47.5 total in this contest.

-- The Aggies and their opponents have scored an average of 55.0 points per game in 2021, 7.5 more than Saturday's total.

-- The 47.5-point total for this game is 6.3 points below the 53.8 points per game average total in Razorbacks games this season.

 Texas A&M Stats and Trends